 Storing tea in glass jars is completely unacceptable because the sunlight can damage the quality of the leaves.

-Keeping the tea in a shelf or drawer ensures it is a dark and cool environment, optimum for tea storage.
+Keeping the tea on a shelf or drawer ensures a dark and cool environment, optimum for tea storage.
 Sunlight might end up subtly changing the taste of the tea.

 What can I do with leftover tea tin boxes?

 Tea tin storage boxes can be reused as gift boxes for items that are a little small, like gift cards or homemade cookies and candies.

 You could even spray paint them in attractive colors and make them personalized by using paper wrapping, bow ties, chalk paint, etc., for different occasions.

 Custom Tea Tin Storage: design+service